Charles Astley Fowler: Early career

-He was promoted to Captain in the Indian Army in 1896; Major in 1903, Lt.-Colonel in 1907 and Colonel in 1911.
+He was promoted to captain in the Indian Army in 1896; major in 1903, lieutenant-colonel in 1907 and colonel in 1911.

 The 37th Brigade

-When war was declared in 1914, Fowler returned to England and was promoted to Brigadier-General in command of the 37th Infantry Brigade of the 12th (Eastern) Division part of Kitchener's Army.
-After training, the Brigade was given its first experience of the Western Front at Ploegsteert Wood on the Ypres Salient in June 1915.
+When war was declared in 1914, Fowler returned to England and was promoted to brigadier-general in command of the 37th Infantry Brigade of the 12th (Eastern) Division part of Kitchener's Army.
+After training, the brigade was given its first experience of the Western Front at Ploegsteert Wood on the Ypres Salient in June 1915.